kp223/Muscle/README.md

 #### 2. Quick start
-This section gives instruction for running the example [Liu et al. 2021 data](https://www.nature.com/articles/s41586-020-03182-8)
+This section gives instruction for running the example data [Liu et al. 2021 data](https://www.nature.com/articles/s41586-020-03182-8).
+Data can be downloaded from [this link](https://drive.google.com/drive/folders/13KRB2n526JymjnNixNtWmt07KEZQv2ls?usp=sharing).
+Make sure that you download the data to the directory (or folder) that you cloned Muscle to. e.g., If the directory of Muscle is '/Users/kp223/Muscle', the directory for the data you downloaded from the link should be '/Users/kp223/Muscle/data'

 - a.
 First change directory to **wrapper** as below in terminal.
 The {Muscle directory} is going to be the directory that you cloned the Muscle. e.g.,